Uberspace/lab/source/guide_privatebin.rst

 Moving files outside of DocumentRoot
 ------------------------------------
 It is recommended_ to move the configuration, data files, templates and PHP libraries outside of your document root.
+This is useful to secure your installation.
-To do that, create a folder  ``privatebin-data`` in ``/var/www/virtual/isabell/`` and move the folders to the new location (remember to replace ``isabell`` with your own username!).
+To do that, create a folder  ``privatebin-data`` in ``/home/isabell/`` and move the folders to the new location (remember to replace ``isabell`` with your own username!).
 If not already there, go to the ``html`` directory before running ``mv``.

 .. code-block:: console

  [isabell@stardust ~]$ cd ~/html
- [isabell@stardust html]$ mkdir /var/www/virtual/isabell/privatebin-data
+ [isabell@stardust html]$ mkdir /home/$USER/privatebin-data
- [isabell@stardust html]$ mv -t /var/www/virtual/isabell/privatebin-data cfg/ lib/ tpl/ vendor/ [isabell@stardust html]$
+ [isabell@stardust html]$ mv -t /home/$USER/privatebin-data cfg/ lib/ tpl/ vendor/ [isabell@stardust html]$

 Changing index.php